 AR financial could be of different types, which are-

-• Factoring accounts receivable financing: This concept allows businesses to sell their outstanding invoices to an organization (factoring company) at a discounted rate.
+- Factoring accounts receivable financing:В This concept allows businesses to sell their outstanding invoices to an organization (factoring company) at a discounted rate.
 The discount in the factoring concept generally depends on the quality of receivables.

-• Accounts Receivable Loans: These are a form of short-term funding.
+The factoring company becomes responsible for collecting customer payments as outright sales are implemented in this process.
+After the customer pays out, the factoring company pays out the remaining balance to the business that has sold the unpaid invoices in the first place after deducting a fee. - Accounts Receivable Loans: These are a form of short-term funding.
 The AR loans allow many businesses to use their accounts receivable as collateral to avail of loans from accounts receivable financing companies.
 Once the loan gets sanctioned, the financier pays a portion of the receivable’s face value as loans to the borrowing party.
 Unlike the invoice factoring concept, the borrowing party will be responsible for the assets while remaining the owner.
 So, the borrowing organization will have to collect the unpaid invoices from its customers and repay the loan to the financing firm with interest.

-• Asset-backed Securities: are a fixed-income channel collateralized by an underlying pool of assets.
+- Asset-backed Securities: are a fixed-income channel collateralized by an underlying pool of assets.
 The financial concept allows businesses to generate cash flow from debt like loans, accounts receivables, etc. These issuing securities, created by pooling the outstanding invoices, are backed by them.
 It is like bonds or notes that pay at a fixed rate for a set amount of time until maturity.
 Thus, the issuer of the securities can monetize their accounts receivable without selling them outright.

 How Accounts Receivable Financing Work?